alexyuan66/DeepRNNFoG/README.md

 in Patients with Parkinson's Disease.

 This project is supervised by Professor Shayok Chakraborty at Florida State University.
-Different programs to repreduce the results in paper:
+Different programs to reproduce the results in paper:

 Vishwas G. Torvi, Aditya Bhattacharya, and Shayok Chakraborty, "Deep Domain Adaptation to Predict Freezing of Gait in Patients with Parkinson's Disease,"